enoosoft/moon_phase/README.md

 ## Getting Started

-Just add the `MoonWidget` and put in every single `DateTime`s you want.
-Then, the phase of the moon will be marked.
+Just add the `MoonWidget` and put in every single `DateTime`s you want see.
+Then, the phase of the moon will be display.

 ```dart
         MoonWidget(